ilpincy/argos3/src/plugins/robots/pi-puck/README.md

 The following section lists the sensors that are specific the Pi-Puck.
 There are also a few generic sensors that can be added which are discoverable by running `argos3 -q sensors` in a terminal.

 ### `pipuck_differential_drive`
 This sensor is designed to read back the current velocity from the wheels.
 It's accuracy is inheritantly tied to the implementation details of the physic model.
-The sensor can be added to the `actuators` section of a controller as follows:
+The sensor can be added to the `sensors` section of a controller as follows:
 ```xml
 <lua_controller id="my_controller">
   <actuators />